baek2731/lifo-like-blog/_posts/2026-06-13-how-to-kick-spacex-out-of-your-retirement-savings-account-ri.md

 Remember when every company slapped "dot-com" on its name and watched its stock rocket?
 Or when crypto bros swore this time was different?
 We're living through the AI version of that exact same fever dream.
 Nvidia, Microsoft, Apple, Google, Amazon, Meta — these aren't just big companies; they're the entire damn market.

-They've grown at an absurd rate, fueled by a narrative that AI will change everything, make us all rich, and probably solve world hunger while it’s at it.
+They've grown at an absurd rate, fueled by a narrative that AI will change everything, make us all rich, and probably solve world hunger while it's at it.
 The problem is, actual, tangible profits for many of these AI plays are still nebulous, yet their valuations are built on a future that's more speculative fiction than financial forecast.
 I've seen this exact movie play out a dozen times since my first E3 in '08.
 The script never changes, only the buzzwords.

 ### Market Concentration: A Dangerous Game